 The uniqueness of the academic community requires particular sensitivity to both the individual rights of students and the rights of the University community.
 Rules and regulations are imperative as a basis for the orderly conduct of University activities and for maintaining an environment conducive to study, recreation, and personal growth.
 Regulations are intended to create sound living and learning conditions for all members of the campus community.

 The University’s standards of student conduct address three major areas of integrity.
 The Honor Code includes both academic integrity and personal integrity.
 The Student Conduct Code addresses respect for the rights of both the University and the people within the community.
 These standards of conduct are intended to encourage honesty in academic achievement as well as personal growth and development.
-The College is committed to an academic environment consistent with these standards, promulgating the following desired values and attitudes:
+The University is committed to an academic environment consistent with these standards, promulgating the following desired values and attitudes:

 - Personal integrity rooted in respect for truth and love of learning;